 When Brenda gets there, she finds herself in a world of trouble.
 Vince’s death turns out to be collateral damage in a scandal of global proportions.
 And since it involves one of the ten richest men in America, Brenda’s chance of living to tell the story is next to zero.

-But you never can tell about The Anything Goes Girl: she really hates to lose.
+But you never can tell: The Anything Goes Girl hates to lose.

 Journalist Brenda Contay Doesn't Go Looking For Trouble …

 The Anything Goes Girl is a radical departure for you.
 It’s got action, crime, humor, suspense.
 But your most recent book Just Bill is a quiet study of the lives of dogs and retirees living on a golf course.
 What explains the change?

 Actually, my dog book is the departure.
 My first novel The Dating Service was a gritty thriller about Vietnam Vets.

 Is your new novel based on personal experience?

 Even if The Anything Goes Girl was a space opera or zombie novel, I would answer yes.
 That’s because you can’t write what hasn’t been experienced.
 Either you’re dealing with historical events—or your own history—or you’re concerned with the mental history of imagination.
 This may sound weird, but that’s how I think about it.

 OK.
 Let me put it differently.
 Is The Anything Goes Girl